 Packaging Design Research for the ‘Way we Shop’

-As marketers, we are constantly learning more and more about the way we shop – advances in Psychology, Neuroscience, Behavioural Economics are shedding new light on consumer behaviour and decision making.
-We look at the implications of what these disciplines bring to packaging design research and list some top tips on how to research your packaging designs based on Vision One’s market-leading product PackProbe.
+As marketers, we are constantly learning more and more about the way we shop – advances in Psychology, Neuroscience, and Behavioural Economics are shedding new light on consumer behaviour and decision-making.
+We look at the implications of what these disciplines bring to packaging design research and list some top tips on researching your packaging designs based on Vision One’s market-leading product PackProbe.

 When dealing with any communication vehicles (e.g. advertising, packaging, pr) it is important to recognise we are often dealing with manipulating people’s emotions towards a product.
 The rise of ‘storytelling’ in business in recent years is a direct response to focusing on emotions.

-When testing any packaging it is vitally important throughout the research process to encourage the respondent to focus their attention on the product (inside) rather than what they think of exterior.
-Always refer to the product rather the pack – e.g. How likely are you to buy this product?
+When testing any packaging, it is vitally important throughout the research process to encourage the respondent to focus their attention on the product (inside) rather than what they think of the exterior.
+Always refer to the product rather than the pack – e.g. How likely are you to buy this product?

 A holistic assessment of packaging design research is essential to avoid making costly mistakes.
-We adopt a balanced score-card or a metric of metrics to assess a pack design – this ensures all its strengths and weaknesses are taken into account.
+We adopt a balanced scorecard or a metric of metrics to assess a pack design – this ensures all its strengths and weaknesses are considered.

 We recommend that packaging designs are tested in a realistic environment – incorporating both imagery and video that reflect the real-world shopping experience.
-For example, using modern 2D and 3D virtual shopping environments it is possible to mimic what people will see on the supermarket shelf.
+For example, using modern 2D and 3D virtual shopping environments, it is possible to mimic what people will see on the supermarket shelf.
 (Note.
-Unless you are testing a refrigerated product, we strongly recommend that stimulus is on grey background for more realistic context).
+Unless you are testing a refrigerated product, we strongly recommend that the stimulus is on a grey background for a more realistic context).

-On-shelf, there is always plenty of competition and consumers typically make choices via comparison.
-So always test your packaging against in a competitive environment with a control product (i.e. this could be an alternative design, your current design or even a competitor product).
+On shelf, there is always plenty of competition, and consumers typically make choices via comparison.
+So always test your packaging against a competitive environment with a control product (i.e. this could be an alternative design, your current design or even a competitor product).

-They’re not design experts and you want their reactions, not their solutions.
+They’re not design experts, and you want their reactions, not their solutions.
 Research should identify what is happening and where things may be going wrong.
-Packaging design is a creative process and asking people to design your packs is surely asking for trouble.
+Packaging is creative, and asking people to design your packs is asking for trouble.